grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-max-query-length

-This error occurs when the time range of a query exceeds the configured maximum length.
+This error occurs when the time range of a partial query exceeds the configured maximum length.
+For a limit on the total query length, see [err-mimir-max-total-query-length](#err-mimir-max-total-query-length).

 Both PromQL instant and range queries can fetch metrics data over a period of time.
 A [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) requires a `start` and `end` timestamp, so the difference of `end` minus `start` is the time range length of the query.